(All fields required)

 During the period of support, students will have a direct relationship with an experienced investigator and the staff of an established laboratory.
 The mentors will devote time to the student to allow a thorough understanding of the research process and intensive training in the experimental techniques necessary to carry out the proposed project.
 To the greatest extent possible, students are expected to take primary responsibility for the technical execution of experiments related to their projects.
 All students are expected to participate in advancing the understanding of unsolved problems in areas relevant to the funded initiatives while they are supported by the program.
 At the end of the summer program we expect students to have a greater enthusiasm regarding the research opportunities in pediatric respiratory and sleep disorders.

-The program will begin on Monday June 11, 2013 and finish on Friday August 9.
+The nine week program will begin on Monday June 8, 2014 and finish on Friday August 8.
 Dates are flexible for individual circumstances but individuals must commit to a minimum of 8 weeks with the majority of time during the summer program time frame.

 Weekly lectures will be provided by the physician-scientists in Pulmonary and Sleep medicine on either clinical or research core topics.